openSUSE/news-o-o/_posts/2007-08-28-people-of-opensuse-andreas-jaeger.markdown

 #### Please introduce yourself!

-I've been born in HÃ¼ckeswagen, a small town east of Cologne in Germany, 38 years ago.
+I've been born in Hückeswagen, a small town east of Cologne in Germany, 38 years ago.
 I have studied computer science at the University of Kaiserslautern where I also met my wife, Jana.
-Together we moved to FÃ¼rth.
+Together we moved to Fürth.
 I'm employed by Novell's subsidiary SUSE Linux.
 As Director openSUSE/platform I am responsible for the openSUSE project and for the basis of the distribution ("platform") which is shared between our openSUSE and enterprise products.